 If your child has a sore throat, cough, or runny nose, you might expect the doctor to prescribe antibiotics.
 But most of the time, children don't need antibiotics to treat a respiratory illness.
 In fact, antibiotics can do more harm than good.
 Here's why:

 Antibiotics fight bacteria, not viruses.

-Chest colds, such as bronchitis, are also caused by viruses.
+Chest colds, such as bronchitis, are also usually caused by viruses.
 Bronchitis is a cough with a lot of thick, sticky phlegm or mucus.
 Cigarette smoke and particles in the air can also cause bronchitis.
-But bacteria are rarely the cause.
+But bacteria are not usually the cause.

-The majority (70%) of sore throats are caused by a virus, but some sore throats, like strep throat, are caused by bacteria.
-Symptoms include fever, sore throat, redness, and pain with swallowing.
+Some sore throats, like strep throat, are bacterial infections.
+Symptoms include fever, redness, and trouble swallowing.
 However, most children who have these symptoms do not have strep throat.
-Strep throat cannot be diagnosed just by looking at the throat.
-Your child should have a rapid strep test to confirm that it is strep throat, along with backup culture if the rapid strep test is negative.
-If the rapid strep test is positive or the backup culture is positive, the doctor will prescribe an antibiotic.
+Your child should have a strep test to confirm that it's strep, and then, if they're needed, the doctor will prescribe antibiotics.

 Antibiotics have risks.

-- Most antibiotics do not cost a lot, but some do.
-But money spent on medicines that are not needed is money wasted—especially if your child has an adverse drug reaction to the medication.
-In severe cases, treatment of infections that are antibiotic-resistant can cost thousands of dollars.
+Most antibiotics do not cost a lot.
+But money spent on medicines that are not needed is money wasted.
+In severe cases, infections that are resistant to antibiotics can cost thousands of dollars to treat.

 When does your child need antibiotics?

 Your child may need antibiotics if:

 A cough does not get better in 14 days.